What exactly is Metaverse?

 And Fortnite has virtual experiences, such as concerts and an event where the Rick Sanchez learns about Martin Luther King.
 You can put on a microphone and headset and be in your own virtual home.
 Is this really the "post-universe"?
 Or are they just some new types of video games?

 So….
-Yes and no. Saying that the Fortnite game is "the Metaverse" would be a bit like saying that the it is "the Internet".
-Even if you could, in theory, spend large chunks of time in Fortnite, socializing yourself, buying stuff, learning and playing games, that doesn't necessarily cover the entire scope of the metaverse.
+Yes and no. To say that Fortnite is "the post-universe" would be a bit like saying that Google is "the Internet."
+Even if you could, in theory, spend large chunks of time on Fortnite, socializing yourself, buying things, learning and playing games, this does not necessarily mean that it covers the full range of metaverse.

 On the other hand, just as it would be accurate to say that Google is a big part of the Internet, it is just as accurate to say that Fortnite creator Epic Games is creating a part of the post-universe.